Window Security Bars

 Are Window Security Bars the right choice for your home?

 Window security bars are useful on several levels.
 They prevent easy access into your home through a window.
 However, much of its effectiveness is psychological.
-Intruders prefer to work quickly and quietly and don’t like complications.
-Merely seeing window bars is often enough to discourage a burglar from attempting a burglary.
-Window bars signal that you have taken measures to protect your home.
+Intruders prefer to work quickly, quietly, and they don’t like complications.
+Merely the sight of window bars is often enough to discourage a burglar from even attempting a burglary.
+Window bars send a clear signal that you have taken measures to protect your home.

-Security Window bars may not be the choice for every window in your home, as they change the window’s appearance.
+Window bars may not be the choice for every window in your home, as they do change the appearance of the window.
 In some instances, security window film may be a preferred option.
 But bars should be considered for the most vulnerable windows to prevent breakage and forced entry.

-Most residential window bars are installed inside the home and window.
-But in some cases where windows border on driveways or alleyways, custom wrought iron bars are mounted on the exterior to protect not only from intruders but also projectiles resulting from kids playing soccer and street hockey, etc.
+Most residential window bars are installed from the inside of the home and window.
+But in some cases where windows border on driveways or alleyways, custom wrought iron bars are mounted on the exterior to not only protect from intruders but also projectiles resulting from kids playing soccer and street hockey, etc.

 What you need to know